spacecraft-digital/jiri/docs/developing-jiri.md

 ## Tunnels

 Jiri needs access to a number of services — including MongoDB and memcached.
-When developing, it may be convenient to connect these to a remote server — perhaps the main Jiri server if you're just developing a reading tool.
+When developing, it may be convenient to connect to the database on a remote server — perhaps the main Jiri server if you're just developing a reading tool.

 Any tunnels in config.tunnels will be set up when you run `npm run start-dev`